V3ronzo/CAPSTONE/ReadMe.md

 USERS CAN LOG IN / CREATE AN ACCOUNT.
 UPLOAD PICTURES, GIVE REVIEWS, AND CREATE A CHECKLIST LIKE WHAT TO PACK OR WHERE TO GO OR FAVORTIE PLACES ETC...

-I DON'T WANT IT TO BE A BOOKING APP JUST A COMMUNITY OF FELLOW TRAVERLERS TO TALK AND SWAP STORIES.
+I DON'T WANT IT TO BE A BOOKING APP JUST A COMMUNITY OF FELLOW TRAVERLERS TO TALK AND SWAP STORIES . and the user can created a checklist/tasklist/itenarary for themselves.

 **************